snadim02/snadim02.github.io/_posts/2026-03-13-acoustic-bedroom.md

 ![Organization](../assets/img/acoustic-painting2.jpg){: .mx-auto.d-block :}

 **Step 2.
-Paint wall.** I paneled the window wall too so I could [see the colors from the hallway](#the-fix) :window:... which meant painting first so gaps around tiles/windows wouldn’t show. :sassy_woman: :paintbrush:
+Paint wall.** I paneled the window wall too :window: so I could [see the colors from the hallway](#the-fix)... which meant painting first so gaps around tiles/windows wouldn’t show. :sassy_woman: :paintbrush:

 ![Organization](../assets/img/acoustic-painting1.jpg){: .mx-auto.d-block :}

 **Step 3.
-Install panels.** Paneling was *super easy* using the provided (renter-friendly!) adhesive strips.
+Install panels.** Paneling was *super easy* to cut with box cutters and hang using the provided (renter-friendly!) adhesive strips.

 **Step 4.
 Fill baseboard gap** with a [flexi caulk strip](https://instatrim.com/products/instatrim-trim-strips-white?variant=39675875360856), since I suspect my kiddo would have tried to stuff cards and toys in there otherwise... :black_joker: :smiling_imp: